Santander has announced that from November 1, 2016, it will be halving the amount of interest customers can earn on its 123 current account.

 But the news is clearly a major blow to those who use the account to boost their savings income and who will see the maximum amount of interest they can earn halved to £300 a year.

-, many banks are cutting the rates paid on their savings accounts.
-Base Rate now standing at just 0.25%
+With the Base Rate now standing at just 0.25%, many banks are cutting the rates paid on their savings accounts.

 This means that although the news from Santander is frustrating, the account still remains competitive – especially if you keep a large balance in your account.

-Kevin Mountford, head of banking at MoneySuperMarket, said: “Even when cutting the interest in half from 3% to 1.50%, the account still beats the current leading online easy access savings accounts.
+Kevin Mountford, head of banking at MoneySuperMarket, said: “Even when cutting the interest in half from 3% to 1.50%, the account still beats the current leading online easy access savings account, RCI, at 1.25% AER (variable).

 “Unless customers are willing to commit their savings to a fixed term bond or explore alternative investment platforms such as peer-to-peer, Santander will still remain a competitive offering.”

-currently pays 5.00% AER (variable) on balances of up to £2,000.
+Meanwhile, TSB’s Classic Plus current account pays 5.00% AER (variable) on balances of up to £2,000.
 You must pay in £500 a month and register for internet banking, paperless statements and paperless correspondence to be eligible.
-TSB’s Classic Plus current account

 You can also earn 5% contactless cashback on your first £100 of contactless or Apple Pay payments every month until September 30, 2017 (or December 31, 2016 if you opened your account before June).

-There is a £5 monthly fee, but this is waived if you pay £1,500 or more into your account each month, and this will be cut to £3 in January.
+There is a £5 monthly fee, but this is waived if you pay £1,500 or more into your account each month.
 You will need to have at least two direct debits on the account.

 Use your overdraft?
 You’ll be affected too